-All our employees and data processors (i.e. those who process your personal information on our behalf, for the purposes listed above), who have access to, and are associated with the processing of personal information, are obliged to respect the confidentiality of the personal information of all users of the Service, and we select our data processing partners based on their security and approach to data privacy.
+All our employees and data processors (i.e. those who process your personal information on our behalf, for the purposes listed above), who have access to, and are associated with the processing of personal information, are obliged to respect the security and confidentiality of the personal information of all users of the Service, and to treat it in accordance with the law.
+We select our data processing partners based on their security and approach to data privacy.

 Where use of your personal information by us requires your consent, it will be obtained via one or more opt-in box(es) presented to you on sign up forms.
-These opt-in boxes clearly and specifically set out the the type of processing for which we are seeking consent.
+These opt-in boxes clearly and specifically set out the type of processing for which we are seeking consent.
 We do not assume consent by your reading this Notice or by your signing up to our service.
 You may withdraw your consent at any time by emailing us at firstname.lastname@example.org.
-The consent that we seek is fundamental to the provision of our services as a whole - which relies on the processing of a range of personal information in order to provide a customised service to each user.
-For this reason we are unable to provide our services if this consent is not given, and must cease providing our services if it is withdrawn.

 You have the right to ask us not to process your personal data for marketing purposes.
 We will seek your consent in order to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
 You can exercise your right to prevent such processing by checking certain boxes on the forms we use to collect your data.
 You can also exercise the right at any time by contacting us at email@example.com.